charlesneimog/py4pd/docs/python-users/obj-vars.md

 -   :fontawesome-brands-python: __Example__

-    This function will create a list with all things that you save in it. `py.collect` use this function and I believe that will be usefull just in loops contexts.
+    This function will create a list with all the things that you save in it. `py.collect` uses this function and I believe that will be useful just in loop contexts.

     ``` python
     import pd